karatelabs/karate/README.md

 Then status 200
 ```

-If you replace the `table` with perhaps a JavaScript function call that gets some JSON data dynamically at the time of the test, you can imagine how you can achieve dynamic data-driven testing.
+If you replace the `table` with perhaps a JavaScript function call that gets some JSON data from some data-source, you can imagine how you can achieve dynamic data-driven testing.

 Although it is just a few lines of code, take time to study the above example carefully.
-It will give you a good idea of how you can effectively make use of the combination of Cucumber, JsonPath and Karate.
+It will give you a good idea of how you can effectively make use of the unique combination of Cucumber and JsonPath that Karate provides.

 ## Calling JavaScript Functions